liip/LiipImagineBundle/Resources/doc/cache-resolvers.rst

 For more information on the service container, see the `Symfony Service Container`_ documentation.

-You can set your custom cache reslover by adding it to the your configuration as the new default resolver as follows:
+You can set your custom cache resolver by adding it to the your configuration as the new default resolver as follows:

 .. code-block:: yaml